sooakxa/MidsideProject_final/README.md

 <h1>Features</h1>

-Control the balance between the center (mid) and side channels of the stereo signal Adjust the width of the stereo image
-Process both mono and stereo signals
+Control the balance between the center (mid) and side channels of the stereo signal, adjust the width of the stereo image, process both mono and stereo signals, cutoff control
-Cutoff control